JasperRose Limited is committed to protecting and respecting your privacy and security of your personal information.

 - Article 6(1)(f) of the GDPR states that we can process your data where it “is necessary for the purposes of the legitimate interests pursued by [us] or by a third party, except where such interests are overridden by the interests or fundamental rights or freedoms of [you] which require protection of personal data.”

-- The legitimate interests for collecting and retaining your personal data should help us to provide you a more efficient and tailored service.
+- The legitimate interests in collecting and retaining your personal data should help us to provide you with a more efficient and tailored service.
 As per the information above you have the right to object to us processing your personal data on this basis (see section above, “Your Legal Rights”)

 - We believe it’s reasonable to expect that if you are looking for employment or have posted your professional CV information on a job board or professional networking site (e.g. LinkedIn), you are happy for us to collect and use your personal data to offer or provide our recruitment services to you, share that information with prospective employers and assess your skills in relation to the vacancies we are working on.
 If you are close to securing a role through JasperRose, your prospective employer may also want to verify any information you’ve given us (such as the results from psychometric/skills tests) or they may want us to confirm your references, qualifications and criminal records.
 As a recruitment agency, we introduce Candidates to Clients for employment opportunities.
 The exchange of personal data of our Candidates and our Client contacts is a fundamental, essential part of this process.
 We need to do these things so that we can function as a profit-making business, and to help you secure a new role.